Ryansai/BIS15W2024_rchiang/README.md

 ### Ryan Chiang UC Davis
 ### This is where progress for the course, projects, and classwork will be stored
 ### rschiang@ucdavis.edu
+### My completed homework will be in my homework file